vzsigmond/ddev-lazydocker/README.md

 ddev add-on remove vzsigmond/ddev-lazydocker
 ```

-## 📝 License

-This project is licensed under the [MIT License](https://github.com/vzsigmond/ddev-lazydocker/blob/main/LICENSE).
-See the LICENSE file for details.

 ## 🤝 Contributing

 Feel free to submit issues or pull requests if you encounter bugs or have suggestions for improvement.
 Contributions are always welcome!